Common signs of losing campaigns

 A Fascination with Social Media

-Don't misunderstand: these professionals do great work but not without the money to air their TV spots and take advantage of their creativity.
+Don't misunderstand: some of these professionals do great work but not unless you raise the money to take advantage of their creativity via paid media.
 Until then, concentrate on the tactics that are known to work.
-Most consultants can't help you recruit or raise money; they'll be useless until you do.
+Most consultants won't help you recruit or raise money; they'll be useless until you do.

 Weakness where you should be strong